Lonesome mountain Gross Bessillon

 col = saddle

-Now we stay on the road for about 650 meters because the ridge here is very rugged and overgrown.
+Now we stay on the road for about 650 metres because the ridge here is very rugged and overgrown.
 On the left, looking through the branches, you can see the village of Fox-Amphoux.
 The road makes a few gentle curves and is then straight.
 If there is a right turn in front of us, we look for a cairn on the right side of the road.
 A relatively large holm oak casts its shadow here on the road and on the beginning of a path that climbs a few meters and then turns left and continues eastwards down the ridge, which is not very pronounced here.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.